Jotunn/kbnhud/README.md

 Thanks to: Chippy, Quartz, Garm3n, Sinders, rays [GO WATCH HIS TWITCH STREAM](http://www.twitch.tv/raysfire), OMP

+Further thanks to Vissol Ltd. for the creation of Maven Pro, the core font of this HUD, and making the font available to all for free.
+If you want the font for yourself, the files for all of the types are in the HUD fonts folder, alternatively, you can download the font [right here](http://vissol.co.uk/mavenpro/).